Manila & Near Manila Day Tours

-Explore the capital city of the Philippines with these Manila tours and day tours near Manila.
-Go on a historic tour in the walled city of Intramuros, visit Binondo, the oldest Chinatown in the world, explore Rizal Park and National Museum, or book a day trip from Manila.
+Explore the capital city of the Philippines with these Manila tours.
+Go on a historic tour in the walled city of Intramuros, visit Binondo, the oldest Chinatown in the world, explore Rizal Park and the National Museum.

 Select starting location